Emma Oughtibridge & Emily Stubbs: Geometric Balance

 Members Market 2026

-As part of Holmfirth Artweek Fringe 2026, our talented members will be showcasing their creations at our Members Market on Saturday 11th July, 12-3pm.
+As part of Holmfirth Artweek Fringe 2026, our talented members will be showcasing their creations at our Members Market.

 Browse fantastic and unique glass and ceramic work made by our members at Globe 2.
 A percentage of sales will be donated to Kirkwood Hospice and Macmillan Cancer Support.